Valeria Stone Professor of Christian Education

-He is the author of a number of books, including a third edition of Foundational Issues in Christian Education: An Introduction in Evangelical Perspective (2008), So What Makes Our Teaching Christian?: Teaching in the Name, Spirit and Power of Jesus (2008), God Our Teacher (2001) and Doing Theological Research: an Introductory Guide for Survival in Theological Education (2009), and his most recent publication A Boy Grows in Brooklyn: An Educational and Spiritual Memoir (2014)
+He is the author of a number of books, including a third edition of Foundational Issues in Christian Education: An Introduction in Evangelical Perspective (2008), So What Makes Our Teaching Christian?: Teaching in the Name, Spirit and Power of Jesus (2008), God Our Teacher (2001), Doing Theological Research: an Introductory Guide for Survival in Theological Education (2009), and his most recent publication A Boy Grows in Brooklyn: An Educational and Spiritual Memoir (2014)

 He is co-editor with Daniel Jeyaraj of The Antioch Agenda: Essays on the Restorative Church in honor of Orlando E. Costas (2007), which includes a co-authored chapter with Elizabeth Conde-Frazier entitled “Antioch Revisited: Educational Implications”, and has contributed book chapters and articles to a variety of works.

 Bob is ordained in the American Baptist Churches and serves as a national consultant for the Wabash Center for Teaching and Learning in Theology and Religion.
 He joined the faculty in 1986.

 Doing theological research: an introductory guide for survival in theological education

 So what makes our teaching Christian?: teaching in the name, spirit, and power of Jesus